minhquyet2308/Evidence-based-recommender-systems/README.md

 ## Hardware Requirements

 The project contains a simplified version of our proposed recommender system, which are deployed on a standard computer.
-However, the version requires is time-consuming as the number of data instances or the number of elements increase.
+However, the version is time-consuming as the number of data instances or the number of elements increase.

 ## Software requirements